Second Battle of Boulou: New commanders

-Fresh from his victory at the Siege of Toulon, General of Division Jacques François Dugommier arrived to lead the army on 16 January 1794.
+Fresh from his victory at the Siege of Toulon, GD Jacques François Dugommier arrived to lead the army on 16 January 1794.
 He began a complete reorganization of the army, setting up supply depots, hospitals, and arsenals, and also improving roads.
 After getting reinforcements from the Toulon army, Dugommier's field army numbered 28,000.
 These troops were supported by 20,000 garrison troops and 9,000 green volunteers.
-He formed his field army into three infantry divisions under Generals of Division Dominique Catherine de Pérignon, Pierre Augereau, and Pierre François Sauret.
-There was a 2,500-strong cavalry division led by General of Division André de la Barre and a reserve headed by General of Brigade Claude Perrin Victor.
+He formed his field army into three infantry divisions under GD Dominique Catherine de Pérignon, GD Pierre Augereau, and GD Pierre François Sauret.
+There was a 2,500-strong cavalry division led by GD André de La Barre and a reserve headed by General of Brigade (GB) Claude Perrin Victor.

-A report from 30 April 1794 listed Sauret's Left Division as having a strength of 7,362 infantry and 100 cavalry and Victor's brigade having 2,669 infantry.
-Auguereau's Right Division consisted of 2,039 infantry and 80 cavalry commanded by General of Brigade Guillaume Mirabel, 4,127 infantry led by General of Brigade Jean Joseph Guieu and a 235-man detachment under Jacques Laurent Gilly.
-Pérignon directed brigades under Generals of Brigade Dominique Martin, Théodore Chabert, François Point, Louis Lemoine and Hyacinthe François Joseph Despinoy, a detachment led by General of Brigade François Jean Baptiste Quesnel, the Detachment of the Left, la Barre's mixed brigade and an artillery reserve of 150 gunners.
-Martin led 3,091 infantry, Chabert 2,648, Point 2,774, Lemoine 3,257, Despinoy 1,074 and Quesnel 550.
-La Barre commanded 1,357 infantry and 1,907 cavalry while the Detachment of the Left (no commander given) numbered 1,994-foot soldiers.

 During the winter, Ricardos travelled to Madrid to discuss the campaign.
 He died there on 13 March 1794, allegedly after having drunk a cup of poisoned chocolate intended for the king's favorite Manuel Godoy.
 It is more probable that Ricardos died of pneumonia.
 Ricardos' designated successor, Captain General Alejandro O'Reilly died on 23 March of an intestinal illness before he could reach the front.
-In the interim, Lieutenant General Jerónimo Girón-Moctezuma, Marquis de las Amarillas assumed leadership over the Army of Catalonia.
-But in late April, Lieutenant General Luis Firmín de Carvajal, Conde de la Unión finally accepted command of the army.
+In the interim, LG Jerónimo Girón-Moctezuma, Marquis de las Amarillas assumed leadership over the Army of Catalonia.
+But in late April, LG Luis Fermín de Carvajal, Conde de la Unión finally accepted command of the army.
 Dejected by the weakened state of the army, de la Unión had refused army command three times, saying what was needed was an angel and not a man.